sourcejs/sourcejs-react-styleguidist/Readme.md

 Examples are written in Markdown where any code blocks will be rendered as a react components.
 By default any `readme.md` in the component folder is treated as an examples file but you can change it with the `getExampleFilename` option.

 	React component example:

 	```jsx
 	<Button size="large">Push Me</Button>
 	```

 	Any [Markdown](http://daringfireball.net/projects/markdown/):

 	* Foo;
 	* bar;
 	* baz.

+## How it works

+SourceJS plugins are loaded together with main applications, adding additional initialization steps or changing rendering flow using middleware integration.
+With this plugin, in development mode, SourceJS in enhanced with webpack middleware, that builds all the React examples on demand and listens to file changes for hot-reloading.

+Running app with `NODE_ENV=production`, webpack will be triggered only once to build a static, minified version, which is done also on app start.

+Rendering flow with this plugins looks like this:

+* On app start `webpack-dev-middleware` and `webpack-hot-middleware` are loaded from `core/index.js`
+* Then happens initial build of `bundle.js` which packs all the components and development tools into one package
+* Using custom loaders, webpack gathers info about all component from `readme.md` files, and saves defined code examples
+* On Spec page request, common `bundle.js` is loaded onto every page, loading only examples of defined spec
+* To determine which component to load from common bundle, all examples are grouped by Spec name, and special middleware (`code/middleware/index.js`) during rendering flow replaces code examples from `readme.md` with special hooks, that are then used as roots to React components
+* Using SourceJS as a platform together with this integration plugin you get benefits both from SourceJS ecosystem, and custom client-side rendreding handled by react/webpack and hot module replacement tool

 ## Configuration